ADBA 2024 Conference banner

 the relatively low value of digestate products; and the associated cost of developing outlets or markets for digestate products.”

-The research study concluded that presently there are a big variety of choices readily available for digestate treatment and recovery.
+The research study concluded that presently there is a wide range of choices readily available for digestate treatment and recovery.
 Nevertheless, the most significant obstacle in the UK is the existing expense of setup, and the ongoing running costs, related to these innovative technological applications.

 Eventually, the type of treatment employed to provide the most economic recovery path will certainly depend upon a number of factors, including whether it's a Liquid or a Fibrous Biogas Digestate.